Sore Throat vs Strep Symptoms: How To Tell The Difference

 Results may take 1-2 days to return.
 If you have a sore throat, be sure to treat it either with a few home remedies or contact your local urgent care for a prescription to comfort you and get you through it.

-You may also consider taking ibuprofen (such as Advil) or acetaminophen (like Tylenol) to reduce throat pain and fever symptoms.
+You may also ask your provider about taking ibuprofen (such as Advil) or acetaminophen (like Tylenol) to reduce throat pain and fever symptoms.